WebHare/moodle-webservice/README.md

 Due to poor moodle webservice function documentation not all functions have definite parameter types and instead have `IMoodleWSParams` as its parameter type and `any` as its return type.

+I've added types for the most important functions first, and I'll keep adding more as I go, contact me if you want to add types for a function that you know about.